ThinkDataEd/curriculum/docs/unit1/lesson9.md

         200. Overall range of the data.

 7. Ask students to reconsider the typical number of sugar grams.
-What is the typical amount of sugar (in grams) in our snacks? ***For example, students may come up with the same answer for different reasons: “The typical amount of sugar grams is 10.”
-The reasons may include the data points are half below and half above; it’s the mode; it has plurality.*** Then, tie it back to the synonyms they provided.
-Ask: Which synonym are you using?
+What is the typical amount of sugar (in grams) in our snacks? <span style="color:grey">**For example, students may come up with the same answer for different reasons: “The typical amount of sugar grams is 10.”
+The reasons may include the data points are half below and half above; it’s the mode; it has plurality.
+Then, tie it back to the synonyms for "typical" they provided earlier.
+Ask: Which synonym are you using?**</span>

 8. In pairs, ask students to discuss the question: